hapytex/ordinal/README.md

 contains functions for *template Haskell*, at the moment this only contains a function to make an `ordinize` function.

-The `Text.Numerals.Prefix` module contains numerical prefixes.
-At the moment only *Latin* prefixes.
+The `Text.Numerals.Prefix` module contains numerical prefixes, at the moment only *Latin* prefixes.
 These are used for *short scale* and *long scale* algorithms to specify millions, billions, etc. in languages.